- Directed by: Ridley Scott.

 There are some elements to this movie fans are definitely not going to like.
 I found them to be refreshing and welcome and the film was only weakest when familiar Alien iconography was introduced in the final Act levering a very familiar set of ‘ALIEN’ tropes to dominate the closing half hour.
 There’s a couple of scenes in this movie that will conflict with many Fan’s ‘head canon’, notions and speculations that were never official or concrete in the first place and sat comfortably with fans for decades are now thrust aside for what I like to call ‘The New Canon’.
 Remember though, this is an ‘ALIEN’ movie.
 Nice people don’t always receive justice and certain sections of fans are treated no less lightly.
 This is a series where ‘fair is for children’ and there is a lot of content not appropriate for the young or anyone of a conservative fannish disposition on offer here.

 Amidst all the chaos and shooting ugly things in the face, this is a layered and richly detailed experience littered with symbolism and philosophical content sitting ever so slightly below the surface, tucked away at an almost subliminal level.
 Scott isn’t just making an ‘ALIEN’ movie here, he’s liberally coating it with ideas and themes he wants to throw at the big screen.
 He’s cramming them into the background to satiate the closing years of his long movie making career with ideas he needs to express as a filmmaker.
-My twisted paraphrasing of David 8 quoting the husband of Mary Shelley, the author of ‘Frankenstein – or The New Prometheus’, above is but a single example of this.
+My twisted paraphrasing of David 8 quoting the husband of Mary Shelley, the author of ‘Frankenstein – or The New Prometheus’, at the top of the page is but a single example of this.

 Rewatchability is going to be essential for those seeking everything this movie has to offer.
 At the heart of the movie is the birth of the Alien we all know as well as Creation being a core theme we’ll visit and revisit constantly throughout the Covenant’s fateful interrupted journey to Origae-6.
 We find out who – or rather ‘what’ – created the Alien and along this bloodied path we experience the origin of the eponymous creature itself.
 We’ll also witness other forms of hostile parasitism very closely related to the otherworldly monster.
 Not least of all the nastiness we are also exposed during the running time of this movie is a horrendous act of genocide.